db47h/hwsim/README.md

             return []hw.Component{g.tick}
         }}

-    // Finally, we turn this spec into a usable part. var xor = hw.MakePart(xorSpec)
+    // Finally, we turn this spec into a part usable in a chip definition. var xor hw.NewPartFn = xorSpec.NewPart
 ```

 Well, it doesn't look that simple, but this example deliberately details every step involved.
 Basically, it all boils down to: